standard-title Disc Aspiration

 - You will need to arrange for a driver to take you home.

-- The joint to be studied will be injected with contrast dye,local anesthetic and steroid.
+- The procedure requires the injection of contrast dye and local anesthetic.
 If you have an allergy to any of these medications please notify our representative, scheduler, or nurse as soon as possible.

 - Nothing to eat or drink 2 hours prior to your procedure time.